 Most customers connecting to cloud deployment of Kinetic use Microsoft Windows® customer machines or tablets (touch-based tablets are especially common on shop floors, or in field service use cases).
 Many customers have deployed handheld devices for use in manufacturing, distribution, or related industry environments.
 The specific user experience will vary slightly based on the device.

 How can I integrate Kinetic in the cloud with other applications?

-Hybrid technology environments, those that feature a mix of cloud and on premises applications, typically from multiple providers, is increasingly common.
-For simple integrations Kinetic includes REST APIs to integrate with third-party applications.
+Hybrid technology environments, those that feature a mix of cloud and on-premises applications, typically from multiple providers, are increasingly common.
+For simple integrations, Kinetic includes REST APIs to integrate with third-party applications.

 For more robust integration requirements, Epicor offers Epicor Integration Cloud by Jitterbit, which is designed to help you integrate your Kinetic system with other business applications from vendors who may not provide a native Kinetic interface.

 Epicor has partnered with Jitterbit to integrate our manufacturing and distribution solutions to other cloud or on-premises offerings.
 Jitterbit is an Epicor partner and best-in-class integration platform as a service (iPaaS) provider that connects a hybrid cloud environment to extend current investments. plications from any compatible device.
 Currently, mobile access to Kinetic in the cloud varies by application.